fhiso/legacy-format/data-model.md

 ### POST   {#POST}

-A code used by a postal service to identify an area to facilitate mail handling.
+Postal code: a code used by a postal service to identify an area to facilitate mail handling.

 Contexts
 :   `[ADDR]`.`[POST]`